 Programming jobs are as hot as ever and there is no end in sight.
-If you are looking for a secure job with the flexibility to work online from anywhere, programming is the way to go.
-One of the best things about the field of computer programming is that the most popular programming languages can be learned online for free.
-Introductory programming courses are available for learning Java, Python, Perl, C++, and pretty much everything else.
-In addition to free online courses, there are hosts of websites dedicated to teaching you how to code.
+If you are looking for a secure job with the flexibility to work online from anywhere, software development is the way to go.
+One of the best things about the field of computer programming is that the most popular programming languages can be found with a quick Google search and can be learned online for free.
+Introductory programming courses are available for learning Java, Python, Perl, Ruby, C++, HTML, PHP, and pretty much everything else.
+In addition to free online courses, there are hosts of websites dedicated to teaching you in-demand programming languages.
+Basic programming knowledge can help you build a path to a multitude of career paths — web development, game development, machine learning, data science, and more.
 To add top programming skills to your resume, all you need is a computer, some dedicated time and the desire to learn.

 A search of the most popular programming skills on Indeed.com shows that Java is at the top in terms of outstanding jobs with salaries above $100K.
 The Java programming language tops the latest TIOBE Index as the most popular programming language and is also the TIOBE Programming Language Hall of Fame Winner for 2015.
 Java runs on 7 billion devices and is used to develop native Android applications.
 A February, 2016 Indeed.com search for Java returned over 36,000 jobs paying over $100K per year with over 60,000 full time Java positions paying over $70K per year.
 Becoming an expert Java developer would no doubt put you in high demand and yes, drumroll please, you can learn it online for free.